-Finding a place to stay in Ubud, you’ll have a wealth of options, from hotels to guesthouses.
+Finding a place to stay in Ubud, you’ll have a wealth of options, from luxury hotels and villas to guesthouses .
 Most rooms are doubles, so it’s ideal to have a travel partner to share it with.
 Many include a free breakfast, usually of fruit, toast and an egg.
 Some offer WiFi; others not.
-I stayed at two Balinese guesthouses.
-Although the room is a room, the layout of a Balinese house or courtyard is unique to its culture.
+I stayed at two Balinese guesthouses in central Ubud.
+Te layout of a traditional Balinese house or courtyard is unique to its culture.
 It’s said that up to 50+ family members can live there.
 Recommended: Some guesthouses offer an airport pickup for an additional 250,000 Rp, a worthwhile expense as it’s a good hour away.

 Where I stayed:

-Is it worthwhile to take a tour in Bali ?
+Should you take a tour in Ubud ?

-Yes, if your budget allows for it, I recommend it.
+Yes, if your budget allows for it, I recommend taking a tour in Ubud .
 I’m often a DIY traveler, but I’ll splurge where it counts.
 While you can skirt around to the top attractions of Bali by the options I mentioned above, Bali offers exceptional budget tours.
 They actually feel economical in time and money.
 My motorbike trips took additional time when I got lost, but when I took a Bali tour, my itinerary was knocked off – pop, pop, pop! ..- with additional location and activity fillers I never even knew existed!
 They can cost anywhere from $15 to $200.
 I took two budget day tours:

 Tour #1: A general Bali sightseeing tour.
 It cost $15 USD, admission not included and no guide.
 It was a cheapie tour and not as I hoped, but we covered a lot of destinations in a day (and I revisited one I had already been to) and I still consider it worthwhile!
 I shared a nice mini-van with a couple, so in essence, it was like hiring a driver for the day.
 (A motorbike rental alone costs $6)